Lessons Learned

 Shifting Our Schools: Season 3

-Thankfully we are settled in now and finding ourselves in a very close and supportive teaching community.
-The wonders of Morocco are now accessible as we get to enjoy incredible travel and cultural opportunities.
+The wonders of Morocco are now accessible as we enjoy incredible travel and cultural opportunities.

-Here is the schedule hopefully starting at 8:00 PM Bangkok time for each episode:
+Here is the schedule, hopefully starting at 8:00 PM Bangkok time for each episode:

 Episode 28: November 18